gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

   TakesScreenshot: Indicate if the browser can take screenshots.

-**2-** We have to set the instance the RemoteWebDriver with the seted capanilities and the remote machine url.The remote machine url could be take from Selenium Grid console.-->http://www.screencast.com/t/Ar9OX37eH
+**2-** We have to set the instance the RemoteWebDriver with the seted capanilities and the remote machine url.The remote machine url could be taken from Selenium Grid console.-->http://www.screencast.com/t/Ar9OX37eH

  Example: